vuki656/tellastori/README.md

 stories from your life.
 If you ever read r/AskReddit or watched ask reddit videos on youtube you know it can be quite fun reading other peoples stories.
 I wanted to deliver that experience.

+📝 Project was live for around 2 months before shutting down.

 ## ⚙️ Backend Stack
 - Node
 - Postgres